Non-Owner Car Insurance in Virginia

 Non-owner car insurance gives Virginia drivers liability protection without owning a vehicle.
 It covers injuries and property damage you cause to others in an accident, but it won't pay for damage to the car you're driving.
 This coverage is designed for people who regularly drive borrowed or rental cars but don't have a vehicle registered in their name.

-When you borrow someone's car, their insurance pays first if you cause an accident, and your non-owner policy covers excess damage beyond their limits.
+When you borrow someone's car, their insurance pays first if you cause an accident.
+Your non-owner policy covers excess damage beyond their limits.

-With rental cars, your non-owner insurance becomes primary coverage and pays from the first dollar of a claim rather than acting as backup protection.
+With rental cars, the relationship flips.
+Your non-owner insurance is primary and pays from the first dollar rather than acting as backup.

 Does Virginia Allow Non-Owner Car Insurance?
 How You Can Get It

-Virginia recognizes non-owner car insurance as legitimate liability coverage that meets the state's financial responsibility requirements.
-This type of policy works well for drivers who need continuous coverage without owning a vehicle, and it can fulfill SR-22 filing requirements when necessary.
-The coverage is fully legal and provides the same liability protection as traditional auto insurance, just without covering a specific vehicle.
+Virginia treats non-owner car insurance as legitimate liability coverage that meets the state's financial responsibility requirements.
+It can also fulfill SR-22 filing requirements.
+The liability protection is the same as a standard auto policy, and the only difference is that it doesn't cover a specific vehicle.

-You'll need to contact insurance companies directly or work with an agent to get non-owner coverage since MoneyGeek found average rates and phone numbers for insurers who offer a policy in Virginia to help streamline your search.
+You'll need to contact insurance companies directly or work with an agent to get non-owner coverage since MoneyGeek found average rates and phone numbers for insurers who offer a policy in Virginia to help streamline your search for how to get car insurance without a car.
 Most insurers don't provide online quotes for this specialized coverage type, making direct contact the most reliable approach.

 Who Should Get Non-Owner Car Insurance in Virginia?